jakerella/booker/README.md

 Clone the repo, then start writing your book.
 All of your content needs to go in the `chapters` directory.
 Use simple Markdown (along with some custom styling found in the `book.css` file) to create your content.
 Install the dependencies (see below) and run a command (again, see below) to generate both PDF and ePub versions of your book.

+As an added bonus, this framework can help you manage versions/builds (see below) and will count the number of words across your entire book (roughly, it also captures some markdown artifacts that aren't words).

-## Generating a Formatted PDF
+## Generating ePub & PDF

 1. Install [wkhtmltopdf](https://wkhtmltopdf.org/)
 2. Install [pandoc](https://pandoc.org/)
-3. Generate the PDF.
+  * NOTE: make sure to get the latest, especially on linux (aptitude has a very old version)
+3. Write your chapters with `.md` files in the `chapters` directory
+4. Generate the output documents using the `build.ps1` (PowerShell) or `build.sh` (bash) scripts

-### Windows
+### Versioning

-In PowerShell, run the build script: `.\build.ps1`

-> Windows?
-Blech...
-> Yeah well, I found it easier to get wkhtmltopdf and pandoc to work together this way.

-If you are using the PowerShell script, you can also use the `-BumpLevel` CLI option to bump the patch, minor, or major version and automatically create a tag in the git repo.
-This will also insert the version/build into the PDF or epub file.
+You can also use the `-BumpLevel` CLI option to bump the patch, minor, or major version and automatically create a tag in the git repo.
+This will also insert the version/build into the PDF and epub file's title page.

 For example: `.\build.ps1 -BumpLevel minor`

-### Mac/Linux

-At some point I will make a more thorough shell script to mimic the PowerShell script, but for now you will need to:

-1. Combine the `config-common.yaml` and `config-epub.yaml` (and separately the `config-pdf.yaml`) files
-2. Run this command with each of the config files: `pandoc -s -d [COMBINED-CONFIG-FILE] chapters/*.md`
+> NOTE: you should manually create a tag the first time (like `git tag v1.0.0`)

 ## I don't really like the template, can I change it?